tetsuo13/TeamsStatusPub/README.md

 - Your computer must be running Windows 10 or later.
 - .NET 8 runtime.
-- The desktop version of Teams must be installed.
+- The desktop version of Teams must be installed, either Teams or Teams Classic.

+Teasted against the following versions:

+- Microsoft Teams 24033.811.2738.2546
-Tested against Microsoft Teams classic for Windows versions 1.5.00.21463 - 1.6.00.33567 although the latest release noted here may not always be up to date.
+- Microsoft Teams classic for Windows versions 1.5.00.21463 - 1.6.00.33567

+The latest release noted here may not always be up to date.

+> **Note**
+> Microsoft Teams Classic is considered deprecated and will eventually be removed.

 ### Teams